DD2480-Group26/DD2480-CI/README.md

  Failedtest: EmailTest > TestSendStringOneRecipientSuccess FAILED
 ```

+# Statement of contributions
+### Individual
+Elisabeth: Notification with email, unit test for notification, PushStatus.

+Victor: JGit library, git connection, clone… , and unit test for the pull/checkout command.

+Julia: Implement a handler for incoming http requests to our server.
+Checking and parsing payload.
+Test compilation status for committed code.

+Carl: Gradle, build history (P7).

+Hemen: Implement the function for test code on commit.

 ### Remarkable contribution (P8)
 We check that the author of the commit is a member of our project, thus a non-member's commit would not activate the CI server.